theogbrand/mmr_rollout_data/README.md

             - If extracted text is "Correct" (case insensitive), then the field is set to True, otherwise False.
             - Especially for smaller models like GPT-4.1-mini/nano, the model more likely fails to follow the verification instructions closely and commonly regurgigates trying to answer the question or gives a long chatty response before verifying.
 We consider these cases as "invalid" and set the field to None.
         - Refer to first half of ```process_verification_files.ipynb``` and ```process_verification_files.py``` for more details.
         - ```process_verification_files.py``` is the script that merges the verification query and results files.
-Which gives us 3 files per model in merged_verification_files folder.
+Which gives us 3 files per model, and if model has subset, in merged_verification_files folder, there will be 3 files per model per subset.
+(CLEVR has 2 subsets so 6 files total - 2 per model)
-        - Merging the 3 files into 1 file with the rollout file in step 2B below
+            - Merge ("stack") subset files into 1 file to 3 "model-level" files before can finally merge with the rollout file in step 2B below

     b.
 Finally we merge the merged verification and results file (in merged_verification_files folder) with the rollout files (in flattened_rollout_files folder) using "response" text as the intersection key.
         - We made an error here during verification generation, and was supposed to use the rollout "uid" as the "custom_id", and then use that as the intersection key. (which we will update in the next round of rollouts in the verification generation pipeline)